-\paragraph{Minimum Degree Proximity Algorithm (MIN-DPA):} The goal of this algorithm is to distribute nodes more uniformly while still maintaining connectivity.
-The nodes will be placed around those nodes that have the smallest number of neighbours.
-Only the first node is placed completely random.
-The following nodes are placed in the range of the previously placed nodes with the lowest degree.
-In case there is more than one such node, all nodes get assigned a weight of $1$.
-This weight will be chosen if their transmission ranges are not intersecting with the border of the generation area.
-Otherwise, a weight of $\frac{2}{3}$ is assigned.
-The node will then be placed uniformly at a random position within the transmission area of the selected node.
+{\bfseries Minimum Degree Proximity Algorithm (MIN-DPA):} It distributes nodes more uniformly while still maintaining connectivity.
+The first node is placed completely at random.
+Succeeding nodes are placed in the range of previously placed nodes with the lowest degree.
+In case there are multiple equally suitable contenders, all nodes get assigned a weighting scheme based on further criteria.\\

-\paragraph{Clustered Minimum Degree Proximity Algorithm (C-MIN-DPA):} Instead of distributing homogeneous nodes, this algorithm starts to distribute access points (APs) who are assumed to be connected first.
-The nodes will then be placed in a way that they are connected to either of the access points.
+{\bfseries Clustered Minimum Degree Proximity Algorithm (C-MIN-DPA):} Instead of distributing homogeneous nodes, this algorithm starts to distribute access points (APs).
+They are assumed to be connected first.
+The nodes will then be placed in close proximity to the APs, so they are connected to them.\\

-\paragraph{Weighted Proximity Algorithm (WPA):} This algorithm is similar to MIN-DPA but it considers all previously placed nodes as centres instead of just the ones with the lowest degree.
-For the random node selection, all nodes get mapped to a weight relative to their node degree.
-Therefore, nodes with a higher degree receive a smaller weight than nodes with lower degree.
+{\bfseries Weighted Proximity Algorithm (WPA):} This algorithm is similar to MIN-DPA but it considers all previously placed nodes as centres instead of just the ones with the lowest degree.
+To randomly select nodes, all nodes associated with a weight relative to their node degree.
+Therefore, nodes with a higher degree receive a smaller weight.\\

-\paragraph{Eligible Proximity Algorithm (EPA):} The nodes and their transmission ranges that serve as possible candidates for the location of the next node are selected by a given upper bound.
-There is an exception to this rule if the estimated node degree is larger than the upper bound.
-In this case, the placement of the node is done according to WPA.\\
+{\bfseries Eligible Proximity Algorithm (EPA):} The nodes and their transmission ranges that serve as possible candidates for the location of the next node are selected by a given upper bound of the node degree.
+If the estimated node degree is larger than a given upper bound the placement of nodes is done according to WPA.\\